doxkool/FlappyCube/README.md

-# FlappyCube
+# FlappySquare

-FlappyCube is a game inspired by FlappyBird.
+FlappySquare is a game inspired by FlappyBird.

 Made with OpenGL in C++.